Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 - Gain: $900,000

-If stock is received in exchange for property (other than money or stock), the basis of the stock shall in no event be less than the fair market value of the property exchanged.
-[IRC §1202(i)(1)]
+- If stock is exchanged for property (other than cash or stock), the stock's basis cannot be less than the fair market value of the exchanged property [IRC §1202(i)(1)].

 Active Business Requirement

-- Use at least 80% (by value) of its assets in the active conduct of one or more qualified trades or businesses
+- Utilizing at least 80% of its assets, by value, in active conduct of qualified trades or businesses.

-- Be an eligible corporation (domestic C corporation, excluding DISCs, RICs, REITs, REMICs, and cooperatives)
+- Maintaining status as an eligible domestic C corporation, excluding certain types of corporations like DISCs, RICs, REITs, REMICs, and cooperatives.

 Eligible Gain

-"Eligible gain" means gain from the sale or exchange of QSBS:
+"Eligible gain" refers to the gain from the sale or exchange of QSBS that meets the minimum holding period requirements:

 Ordinary Income Portion